 Do you have private consultations?

-You’re probably wondering how am I going to stay fit, have a comfortable pregnancy and an easy labor and delivery.
+You’re probably wondering, “How am I going to stay fit, have a comfortable pregnancy, and an easy labor and delivery?”
 Well, we are here to help you.
 Pilates is a safe and effective approach to exercise for pregnant women.
-Pilates is often called a Mind Body Method of exercise, and for good reason.
-Pregnancy can be a time to tune inward and connect with the core principals of Pilates which are centering, concentration, control, precision, breath and flow.
+Pilates is often called a mind body method of exercise, and for good reason.
+Pregnancy can be a time to tune inward and connect with the core principles of Pilates which are centering, concentration, control, precision, breath and flow.
 While these principles can enhance your workout, they also offer skills like focusing the mind and offer breathing techniques that can help you with a smoother delivery.
 Pilates strengthens the most important muscles you’ll use during pregnancy and labor: your abdominals, pelvic muscles and your back.
-Pilates will help with muscular endurance, flexibility, and balance as your center of gravity starts to shift.
-Building core strength, and toning your abdominals, pelvic muscles and your back will not only help you with your delivery but will help with:
+Pilates will help with muscular endurance, flexibility, and balance as your center of gravity starts to shift. building core strength, and toning your abdominals, pelvic muscles and your back will not only help you with your delivery but will help with:

 - lower back pain

 The most common question we are asked by pre and post natal women is what is diastasis recti?